danomagnum/gologix/README.md

 ## License

-This project is licensed under Apache 2.0 License - see the [LICENSE](LICENSE.txt) file for details.
+This project is licensed under the MIT license.

 ## Acknowledgements